Tuesday, 27 November 2012

 Many people remember him as the “Great Soul”.
 In January 1948, another multi-million person funeral was held when over 2 million people gathered to attend the funeral of Gandhi.
 We know Gandhi as the leading political and spiritual leader of his time and he was also thought of as India’s Father of Independence.
 His passion was what inspired movements for freedom and civil rights across the world and has made him an unforgettable historical figure.

 Princesses, sports and pop stars, political personalities, poets, revolutionists, dictators we're all going to die.
 Some, though, get a HUGE funeral after departing.
 All you need to do is make the masses fall in love with you.
 Failing that, just make sure that those around you have reasons to love you and you can have your special sending away.
-The only thing we leave behind after this short journey is the impact we make, what we have added to this world.
-While you're still at it, decide what you would like people to say about you at your funeral and embody it.
+The only thing we leave behind after this short journey is the impact we make, what we have added to this world, our relationships.
+While you're still at it, decide what you would like people say about you at your funeral and embody it.

 Aspire to Inspire before you Expire.